 Scouting in Crawley started very soon after the 1907 start of UK Scouting with Crawley Village Scout Troop which eventually changed its name to 1st Crawley.
-They had a tin hut in Victoria Road in West Green and were there until some time in the 1960s.
+They had a tin hut in Robinson Road in West Green and were there until some time in the 1960s.

 The original scoutmaster of Crawley Village Troop, Ernest Stanford is remembered in the name of ‘Stanfords’ – our local campsite built on land which was donated to the Scouting Association.